 The "Rhode Island Childcare is Essential Act" establishes the Rhode Island Childcare Assistance Program, which governs family eligibility for the state's childcare subsidy program and the rates paid to childcare providers.
 The act expands eligibility to families with incomes at or below eighty-five percent (85%) of the state median income, aligning with the federal eligibility benchmark.
 Families will maintain eligibility until their income exceeds one hundred percent (100%) of the state median income.
-Participation in the state's child support enforcement program is made voluntary for those receiving childcare subsidies.
+Participation in the state's child support enforcement program will be voluntary for those receiving childcare subsidies.

 Statutes affected: